How the Process Works

 2. Cross-Border Advisory Sprint (Focused Working Session)

-If we decide to proceed, we will schedule the Cross-Border Advisory Sprint — a structured, 90-minute paid advisory session focused on your specific situation.
+After the Introductory Call, if we decide to proceed, we will schedule the Cross-Border Advisory Sprint — a structured, 90-minute advisory session focused on your specific situation, including a written follow-up summary.
+The Sprint is a fixed-fee engagement at $1,500.
+The introductory call is complimentary.

 During the Sprint, we review your plans, identify risks, and define the best next steps for your expansion, transaction, or cross-border partnership.